p-argento/uni/BPM/BPM Lectures on Petri Nets.md

 ![[Pasted image 20250123163823.png]]

 # 11 - Nets as Matrices
 Slide 11.
-Lecture 13.

-Nets as matrices:
+Nets as matrices (lecture 13):
 markings as vectors, incidence matrices, Parikh vectors, marking equation lemma, monotonicity lemma_

-(in lecture 14)
-Nets as matrices:
+Nets as matrices (lecture 14):
-monotonicity lemma 2 and a corollary, boundedness lemma, repetition lemma_
+monotonicity lemma 2 and a corollary, boundedness lemma, repetition lemma

+Exercises (lecture 14):
+behavioural properties, structural properties

 This is about a more convenient way to represent petri nets using linear algebra.